jjpickering10/CI-MS2-PokerQuiz/README.md

 [Contact Page Mobile Wireframe](assets/docs/contactpagemobile.png)

+- 6 page site with navigation to score board and back to home page.
+- End of game modals to show score, input to save score and various next game buttons and a play again button.
+- Short about section in home page modal.
+- Contact form in home page modal.

 ### **Surface**

 Colour scheme:

-- Black and red to match the colours of a deck of cards.
+- White, black and red to match the colours of a deck of cards.
+> rgba(157, 35, 29, 1);

-- Light and dark theme
+- Light and dark theme based on:
+> rgba(41, 35, 38, 1);
+> rgba(232, 230, 227, 1);

 Images:

+- A light theme background image.
+- A dark theme background image.
 - Poker images of the 4 suits.
 - Images of poker chips, cards, tables.
+Used as overlays in modals.

 Typography:

+- Crete Round - as this is similar to certain fonts used on playing cards
+- Serif as a back up.
 ---

 ## Features

+- Responsive on all device sizes.
+- Dark and light theme with toggle button.
+- Score board.
+- Various about game modals.
+- End of game modals.
+- API used to shuffle cards.
--
+- Fully functional contact form.

 ## Technologies Used